greglinch/sourcelist/to-do-list.md

 * hide journo M2M fields from sources

-* log of who viewed a source
+* log of which journalist has viewed a source

 * how to handle ratings?
 	* added directly on the person or added in their own model and then you choose a user to attach it to?